AML in 2020: the Encompass view

 Throughout our AML in 2020 series, so far, we’ve brought a range of expert analysis and opinion that’s focused on what you need to know about Anti-Money Laundering (AML) and RegTech this year – and beyond.

 From RegTech Associates’ predictions putting the spotlight on financial crime, to Dow Jones Risk & Compliance’s Eric A Sohn’s take on what lies ahead in the world of sanctions, various key areas have been covered by those in the know – and now it’s the turn of Encompass to offer our own insight.

 In this blog, our CEO and co-founder, Wayne Johnson, and Alex Ford, VP, Product and Marketing, share their thoughts on all things RegTech – delving into topics including its growth, trends and the role Encompass has to play.

 How has the perception of RegTech, and the industry, developed in the last few years?

 Wayne Johnson [WJ]: Looking back, RegTech was established in the UK but not really elsewhere.
 However, now we see dedicated associations in almost every country we [Encompass] operate in.

 What that shows us is that the sector is growing, and that growth is represented by having suppliers in almost every region.
 There has also undoubtedly been a change in the legitimacy of the market.

-Alex Ford [AF]: Organisations of all sizes and levels of maturity have joined the regtech conversation.
-Initially, I think some organisations saw regtech as a ‘feel-good’ addition, or viewed it as being start-up dominated, and therefore potentially risky, but, over time, banks and other firms have adopted regtech-driven agendas.
+Alex Ford [AF]: Organizations of all sizes and levels of maturity have joined the RegTech conversation.
+Initially, I think some organizations saw RegTech as a ‘feel-good’ addition, or viewed it as being start-up dominated, and therefore potentially risky, but, over time, banks and other firms have adopted RegTech-driven agendas.